-Harley Duncan has been a board member since 2010.
+Harley Duncan (Chair) has been a board member since 2010.
 He is a Managing Director at KPMG where he heads the Washington National Tax State and Local Practice for KPMG.
 Prior to this position, he spent the previous 20 years as Executive Director of the Federation of Tax Administrators, an association that represents the principal state revenue collection agencies.
 He also served as Secretary of the Kansas Department of Revenue, has held positions with South Dakota state government, the Advisory Commission on Intergovernmental Relations and the National Governors’ Association, and currently serves on several tax advisory boards.
 He holds a B.A. from South Dakota State University and a M.P.A. from the University of Texas.

 Ted Eismeir (Board Member) has been a board member since 2018.
 He is a vice president at Whiteboard Advisors, a unique research, communications, and advocacy firm focused on K-12, higher education and workforce development.
 He is also a board member of the American Academy for Liberal Education, a specialized liberal arts programs accrediting body serving colleges, universities, and P-12 schools.
 Ted also serves as a mentor for early-stage startups for the TechStars Workforce Development Accelerator.
 He is a past Charter Board Partners fellow and former vice chair of Harmony DC Public Charter School.
 Ted holds a B.A. in History from Kenyon College.

 Jami Fancher (Board Member) has been a board member since 2021.
 She is a fundraising professional who has worked to increase revenue for small to medium sized non-profits for over 8 years.
 Jami’s current role is at Doorways where she builds community partnerships to provide safe harbor and healing to homeless families in Arlington, VA.
 Jami graduated from The Ohio State University with a B.A. in Public Affairs and a non-profit management specialization.